Thinkwise/docs/docs/kb/exchange.md

    select * from QSYS2.SYSJAROBJECTS;
    ```

-After performing these steps, a TCPEXHITEMSENDER.jar and GSON.jar have been placed in the following folder:
+After performing these steps, a TCPEXHITEMSENDER.jar and GSON.jar will have been placed in the following folder:

 ```
 Root/QIBM/UserData/OS400/SQLLib/Function/jar/EXH_300
 ```

 > The jar files at this location should not be deleted manually.
 Use `sqlj.remove_jar` for this.
-For more information see [this](https://publib.boulder.ibm.com/iseries/v5r2/ic2924/index.htm?info/rzaha/jsqlrout.htm) link.
+For more information, see [this](https://publib.boulder.ibm.com/iseries/v5r2/ic2924/index.htm?info/rzaha/jsqlrout.htm) link.

 ### Exchange base project

 The Exchange connector is added to a project by including the EXCHANGE base project in your application.

 Additional tables are generated by adding the base project, which influences the existing database of the Thinkwise application.
-Before the base project can be added, a new project version must first be created for the project (see Software Factory manual).
+Before the base project can be added, a new project version first has to be created for the project (see Software Factory manual).

-For DB2 applications the *DB2_EXCHANGE_365* base project needs to be linked and for SQL Server applications the *SQLSERVER_EXCHANGE_365* base project.
+For DB2 applications, the *DB2_EXCHANGE_365* base project needs to be linked and for SQL Server applications, the *SQLSERVER_EXCHANGE_365* base project.

 Add the base project in the Software Factory:

 ![1539086911630](../assets/1539086911630.png)
 *Linking the base project*

-If the project is now generated and executed, additional tables and procedures have been added to the database.
+If the project has now been generated and executed, additional tables and procedures will have been added to the database.
 These are required to receive and manage the Exchange data that can come from the Thinkwise Exchange Connector.

 The base project does not provide the tables to actually store the synchronized data, it only contains a temporary table that is emptied after each action with the Thinkwise Exchange Connector.
-So for example the email items themselves have to be created with a table with for example the name `email_item`.
+So, for example, the email items themselves have to be created with a table with, for instance, the name `email_item`.
 This should contain the same columns as the temporary table, which can easily be copied in the SF.

 The table can then be filled with the synchronized data by filling in the `exh_from_exh_` stored procedures.